How Long Does it Take for Probiotics to Work?

 The Bottom Line: Be Patient With Your Probiotics

-Between controllable factors like purchasing the right brand of probiotics and total unknowns like your body’s unique response to probiotic formulas, there’s no exact timeline on how quickly your digestive symptoms will subside—you can only approximate how quickly it’ll take for your probiotics to work.
+Between controllable factors like purchasing the right brand of probiotic product, when to take probiotics, and total unknowns like your body’s unique response to probiotic formulas, there’s no exact timeline on how quickly your digestive symptoms will subside—you can only approximate how quickly it’ll take for your probiotic product to work.

 And even then, your approximation may be way off.
 That doesn’t mean it’s not a routine worth sticking to.